CA Dems Remove Trigger Language from Redistricting Bill; Approve Mid-Cycle Gerrymander Before Texas

 The vote was 88-52 along party lines.

-The map still needs final approval from the Texas Senate and Gov. Greg Abbott’s signature, both of which are expected to happen.
-But even before they do, California Democrats have made a statement and signaled that the gloves are officially off in this fight.
+The map still needs final approval from the Texas Senate and Gov. Greg Abbott’s signature, both of which are expected Friday.
+But even before this could happen, California Democrats made a statement and signaled that the gloves are officially off in this fight.

 Texas Democrats will challenge their state's mid-cycle gerrymander in court when it happens, but win or lose, it won’t matter in California.
-In all likelihood, this will now go before voters to decide whether California should gerrymander its own districts.
+This will now go before voters to decide whether California should gerrymander its own districts.

 -